khoilr/facebook-tools/readme.md

 ### Step 3: Open file RemoveAllDeactivatedFriends.js then copy all the code and paste to the console

 ### Step 4: Enter and wait until all deactivated friends are removed

+### If any problems occur, just press F5 and start over